Marriage in Korea: Marriage in pre-modern Korea

-Marriage During the Koryo Period (918-1392)
+Marriage during the Goryeo period (918–1392)

-Marriages during the Koryo Period were made primarily on the basis of political and economic considerations, at least among the aristocracy.
+Marriages during the Goryeo period were made primarily on the basis of political and economic considerations, at least among the aristocracy.

-King T'aejo, the founder of the Koryo Dynasty, had 29 queens with which he built alliances with other aristocratic families.
+King Taejo, the founder of the Goryeo dynasty, had 29 queens with which he built alliances with other aristocratic families.
 However, he married all but two of his daughters to their half brothers, rather than using them to further build and affirm alliances.
 A strategy continued by his successors.
 The practice of marrying royal daughters to half brothers ended under the insistence of the Mongol Empire, and the Mongol and Korean royal families exchanged princesses.
 The kings of Goryeo married the imperial princesses of the Yuan dynasty (Mongol Empire), beginning with the marriage of King Chungnyeol to a daughter of Kublai Khan.
-Cousin marriage was common in the early Koryo Period, and non-royal aristocrats married daughters to half brothers of different mothers also.
+Cousin marriage was common in the early Goryeo period, and non-royal aristocrats married daughters to half brothers of different mothers also.
 However, such consanguineous marriages were gradually prohibited by banning such individuals' children from attaining positions in the state bureaucracy and later came to labeled as adulterous but often persisted despite these sanctions.

-In contrast with the prevailing custom of patrilocal residence for married couples during the Choson Period and modern era, Koreans of the Koryo Period it was not uncommon for a husband to matrilocally reside with his wife and her parents after marriage.
+In contrast with the prevailing custom of patrilocal residence for married couples during the Joseon period and modern era, Koreans of the Goryeo period it was not uncommon for a husband to matrilocally reside with his wife and her parents after marriage.
 Wedding ceremonies were held at the home of the bride's family and the average age of marriage was late teens with aristocrats marrying earlier than commoners.
 Weddings included gift exchange and a banquet, which were meant to display the bride's family's wealth.
 There was no exchange of bride wealth or dowry.
 Marriages were often arranged by matchmakers.
-Koryo society was highly stratified and kinship and status were determined bilaterally, including the status and relatives of both mothers and fathers.
-Thus, unlike during the Choson Period, brides and husbands remained members of both their natal kin group and their affinal family after marriage.
+Goryeo society was highly stratified and kinship and status were determined bilaterally, including the status and relatives of both mothers and fathers.
+Thus, unlike during the Joseon period, brides and husbands remained members of both their natal kin group and their affinal family after marriage.
 Marriage ideally did not lead to the division of the household into smaller units and families preferred to retain their daughters after marriage, with or without their husbands.
-The prospect of an inheritance from in-laws may have been a significant motivation for husbands to take up residence with their wives' Kin.
+The prospect of an inheritance from in-laws may have been a significant motivation for husbands to take up residence with their wives' kin.
 Inheritance was not determined by primogeniture and both sons and daughters received equal shares of inheritance from their parents.

 Although plural marriages were practiced, wives and their offspring were not ranked and each had equal claim as heirs.
 Marriages could easily be broken by husbands or wives.
-A woman who remarried too frequently could gain a negative reputation as promiscuous, but Koreans of the Koryo dynasty were not seen as prudish, at least by Chinese standards of the time.
+A woman who remarried too frequently could gain a negative reputation as promiscuous, but Koreans of the Goryeo dynasty were not seen as prudish, at least by Chinese standards of the time.
 There were no prohibitions against widows remarrying apart from having to observe a period of mourning.
-Offspring of a widower were retained by their mother and her family.
+The offspring of a widower were retained by their mother and her family.